situmtech/situm-capacitor-plugin-wayfinding/README.md

 * Any HTML element outside the map bounds will also receive the touch events.
 * The plugin will not dispatch touch events to any HTML element defined **outside the map div but inside the map bounds**.
 You can use the method `setCaptureTouchEvents(false)` to prevent this and handle every touch event in your app.
 Call `setCaptureTouchEvents(true)` to return the control to the map.

+### Frameworks navigation

+Common applications will probably use the navigation pattern established by some framework like Angular, React or Vue.
+It is possible for the framework to recreate the page on which the map div is defined (for example, when the page is removed from the stack).
+In such cases, the map div HTMLElement reference gets obsolete.
+As a consecuence, event delegation stops working properly when interacting with HTML elements displayed over the native map.

+To solve this inconvenience you can call `load(HTMLElement element, ...)` as many times as you need to refresh the underlying reference and make the plugin work as expected.

 ## API

 * [`load(...)`](#load)